OffchainLabs/bold-validator-starter-kit/README.md

 ./validator.sh --private-key $HONEST_PRIVATE_KEY --eth-rpc-endpoint $SEPOLIA_ENDPOINT
 ```

-### Evil Validator
+### Or Run an Evil Validator
 To start your validator, but in evil mode, simply run the same command as above but with the `--evil` flag:
 ```
 ./validator.sh --evil --private-key $EVIL_PRIVATE_KEY --eth-rpc-endpoint $SEPOLIA_ENDPOINT
 ```

 Congratulations!
 You've now funded and started a BOLD validator.
 At first, there may be some `ERROR` log lines.
-Rest assured that this is expected at first as it takes some time (~5 minutes) for the node to catch up with the chain's latest state.
+Rest assured that this is expected at first as it takes some time for the node to catch up with the chain's latest state.
 This means that the node will attempt to post assertions and challenge observed assertions that it does not agree with, but will fail to do so until the node is synced up.
 You will know the node is synced up when you see log lines that contain messages such as: `"Successfully submitted assertion"`.

 ## Interpreting key log lines
 Note that when running a validator, the use of the term `evil` and `honest` in the logs are _relative_ to your validator node.
 In other words, your validator will always consider assertions that it agrees with to be `honest` assertions.
 Likewise, any assertion that your validator node disagrees with is considered `evil`.